aurelia/aurelia/docs/user-docs/templates/binding-behaviors.md

 ```

 {% hint style="warning" %}
-The casing for binding modes is different depending on whether they appear as a **binding command** or as a **binding behavior**.
+The casing for binding modes differs depending on whether they appear as a **binding command** or as a **binding behavior**.
 Because HTML is case-insensitive, binding commands cannot use capitals.
 Thus, when specified in this place, the binding modes use lowercase, dashed names.
 However, when used within a binding expression as a binding behavior, they must not use a dash because that is not a valid symbol for variable names in JavaScript.
 So, in this case, camel casing is used.
 {% endhint %}

 ## Self